-- Cesky Terriers
+- Cesky Terrier

-- English Foxhounds
+- English Foxhound

-- Norwegian Lundehunds
+- Norwegian Lundehund

 It’s always fun to see the winners, from the classics to the trending.
 But the breeds at the bottom deserve a little love, too, so let’s take a look at some of these little-known dogs.
 Their ranking has much more do with being rare than it does with actual popularity.
 In fact, some of them are new entries to the AKC registry—the Sloughi was only added this year, while the Bergamesco and Cirnechi dell’Etna were added in the last few years.

-These breeds fall between 178th and 189th place on the AKC popular dog breeds list…of 189.
+These breeds fall between 183th and 192nd place on the AKC popular dog breeds list…of 192.

 This red-gold hunting breed is the national dog of Finland, where it can trace its roots back thousands of years.
 Energetic, fearless, and friendly, these medium-sized dogs need plenty of exercise and a fenced yard.
 Recognized by the AKC in1960 and first competed in 1988.

 Otherwise known as the Bohemian terrier, the Cesky is spirited and smart, and known for being more trainable than your average terrier.
 And if you’re wondering, it’s pronounced “chess-kee,” which means Czech.
 (We don’t need to tell you their country of origin!)
 Recognized by the AKC in 2011.

 Wait, is that a beagle?
 Nope, but the Harrier is related ancestrally to both the beagle and the English foxhound.
 Like those hounds, the harrier was bred to hunt, and it retains a strong hunting instinct.
 Its a social, handsome dog that definitely needs a securely fenced yard.
 Recognized by the AKC in 1885.

 The Bottom Line